 Antigua and Barbuda

-The country is open for tourists although a state of emergency will remain in place till March 2021.
-A health declaration form will have to be filled by all passengers on incoming flights.
+A health declaration form will need to be filled by all passengers on incoming flights.
 Negative COVID-19 report mandatory to carry for entry, the test being no older than 7 days before the flight.
-Monitoring for 14 days after arrival at government-approved accommodation (take note that this is not quarantine).
-Port Health guidelines applicable to those arriving by the water.
-Curfew hours between 11 p.m. and 5 a.m. when only essential services will be available
+This does not apply to passengers younger than 12 years.

 Brazil is currently open for international travellers and does not impose quarantine measures for arrivals.
 However, should travellers are tested positive for COVID-19, they will be subjected to a 14-day quarantine.
 Additionally, those exhibiting COVID-19 symptoms are recommended to self-quarantine for 15 days.